 I am interested in participating – what should I do next?

 The participant survey is available online.

-Alternatively, you can contact Dr Cassandra Cross.
-Dr Cross will provide you with further information to ensure that your decision and consent to participate is fully informed.
+Alternatively, you can contact Associate Professor Cassandra Cross.
+Associate Professor Cross will provide you with further information to ensure that your decision and consent to participate is fully informed.

 Phone: +61 7 3138 7131